Yasmine Belchener, dite Yabé, vit et travaille en Bretagne depuis 2005.

 Yasmine Belchener, known as Yabé, has lived and worked in Brittany since 2005.

-She studied literature and the history of art in Lausanne, then her passion for French and her precision in using language led to her working in journalism and the press, working as a translator (French to German, and later German to French) and teaching German in corporate settings.
+She studied literature and art history in Lausanne, then her passion for French and her precision in using language led to her working in journalism and the press, working as a translator (French to German, and later German to French) and teaching German in corporate settings.

 She has always taken pictures and she eventually gave up writing for photography.
 Her demanding eye captures both the detail and humour of seascapes and silence in the intimacy of nature.